 An overview of deliverables is given in Table 4, which complies with the requirements in the Statement of Work.
 All documents to be reviewed at progress/review meetings will be delivered to ESA at least two weeks (or 10 working days), prior to the meeting (REQ-42).
 Any comments and/or clarifications arising from the review meeting, including ESA RIDs, will be addressed, and the updated document resubmitted to ESA within 1 month.

-Table 4: List of Deliverables, with expected deliveray date, type of deliverable and responsible.
+Table 4: List of Deliverables, with expected delivery date, type of deliverable and responsible.